sjvermeu/hardened-refpolicy/policy/modules/contrib/cron.rst

 be executed as the munin Linux account, but the jobs themselves are best seen as system cronjobs (as they are not related to a true interactive end user).

-The default deployed files do not get the *system_u* SELinux ownership assigned.
+The default deployed files might not get the *system_u* SELinux ownership assigned.
 To fix this, execute the following command::

   ~# chcon -u system_u /var/spool/cron/crontabs/munin